Knowing this makes habit change easier

 You’ve probably heard that it takes 21-60ish days to form a new habit which, in the big scheme of things, isn’t long at all.

-Remember, your brain could care less if it helps you walk on a regular basis or smoke, it just knows to take the easiest and most automated path.
+Remember, your brain could care less if it helps you walk on a regular basis or drink, it just knows to take the easiest and most automated path.

-So by repeating your new habit daily your brain begins to form a new automated path of least resistance that feels easy to sustain (just like how smoking became easy to sustain when you repeated it enough times.)
+When you keep repeating your new habit daily your brain begins to form a new automated path of least resistance that feels easy to sustain (just like how drinking became easy to sustain when repeated enough times.)

 The good news with this approach to habit change?
 You bypass logic, trying hard, negative motivation, and willpower.